Skip to main content

 42178-Individuals-Suitable-for-Testing-Image-v3.jpg

-Laboratory testing can help inform whether cardiometabolic health has improved with weight loss and if treatment modifications are necessarya
+Laboratory testing can help inform whether cardiometabolic health has improved with weight loss and if GLP-1 treatment modifications are necessarya

 Tests to consider:

-b Metabolic Risk Panel (39447): the following components may be ordered together: HbA1c, Insulin Resistance Panel with Score, Lipid Panel, and ApoB.
+b Metabolic Risk Panel (39447): The following components may be ordered together: HbA1c (91732), Insulin Resistance Panel with Score (36509), Lipid Panel (91716), and ApoB (91726).

-c Insulin Resistance Panel with Score: Insulin, Intact, LC/MS-MS (93103); C-Peptide (372).
+c Insulin Resistance Panel with Score (36509): Insulin, Intact, LC/MS-MS (93103); C-Peptide (372).

 Tests to consider:

-b Metabolic Risk Panel (39447): the following components may be ordered together: HbA1c, Insulin Resistance Panel with Score, Lipid Panel, and ApoB.
+b Metabolic Risk Panel (39447): The following components may be ordered together: HbA1c (91732), Insulin Resistance Panel with Score (36509), Lipid Panel (91716), and ApoB (91726).

-d Lipid Panel: Cholesterol Total (91717); Triglycerides (91718); HDL Cholesterol (91719)
+d Lipid Panel (91716): Cholesterol Total (91717); Triglycerides (91718); HDL Cholesterol (91719)

 Tests to consider:

-Note: side effects of different prescription weight loss medications impact thyroid health and may be considered for monitoring with laboratory testing.
+Note: Side effects of different prescription weight loss medications impact thyroid health and may be considered for monitoring with laboratory testing.

 e Testosterone, Free (Dialysis) and Total (MS): Testosterone, Total, MS (15983).